AryanBansal-launch/personalize_try/README.md

 #### `app/page.tsx`
 The main page component that:
-- Renders the UI with attribute selection dropdowns (Location, Age Group)
+- Renders the UI with attribute selection dropdowns (Location)
 - Initializes the Personalize SDK with user attributes
 - Fetches personalized content from Contentstack
 - Displays the variant information and content